The ports that need to be forwarded for Unreal Media Server are listed here:

 - Locate the section in your router that deals with port forwarding.

-- Type the IP address of your computer into the correct box in your router.
+- Type the IP address of your media server into the correct box in your router.

 - Put the TCP and UDP ports for Unreal Media Server in the corresponding boxes in your router.